DRab7792/news-detector/README.md

 `analysis-{centrality}.csv` - The confusion matrix results for that particular centrality.

+`visualizations/eventSourceSnapshot.png` - The confusion matrix results for the custom centrality at a threshold value of 10.

 `visualizations/analysis-custom-10.png` - The confusion matrix results for the custom centrality at a threshold value of 10.